angular/angular/aio/content/marketing/docs.md

-<h1 class="no-toc">Introduction to the Angular Docs</h1>
+<h1 class="no-toc">Introduction to the Angular docs</h1>

 Angular is an application-design framework and development platform for creating efficient and sophisticated single-page apps.

-These Angular docs help you learn and use the Angular framework and development platform, from your first application to optimizing complex single-page apps for enterprises.
+These Angular docs help you learn and use the Angular framework and development platform, from your first application to optimizing complex single-page applications for enterprises.
-Tutorials and guides include downloadable examples to accelerate your projects.
+Tutorials and guides include downloadable examples to help you start your projects.

 <div class="card-container">
   <a href="guide/what-is-angular" class="docs-card" title="Angular Platform Overview">